ChalmersGU-data-structure-courses/dsabook/src/A01-introduction.md

 # Introduction

-How many cities with more than 250,000 people lie within 500 miles of Dallas, Texas?
-How many people in my company make over \$100,000 per year?
-Can we connect all of our telephone customers with less than 1,000 miles of cable?
+How many cities with more than 100,000 people lie within 200 kilometers of Paris, France?
+How many people in Swedish towns with less than 50,000 people earn less than 50% of the average income of people in Sweden?
+How much more CO__2__ will be emitted if I travel by plane from Gothenburg, Sweden, to Düsseldorf, Germany, compared to if I take the train?
+How can I see if a text contains plagiarism, i.e., if it copied some parts from another existing text?
 To answer questions like these, it is not enough to have the necessary information.
 We must organize that information in a way that allows us to find the answers in time to satisfy our needs.